McDic/IndicatorManagement/README.md

 ![Imgur](https://i.imgur.com/34E2mWA.gif)

 Of course, you can perform any mathematical/statistical operation based on indicators.
-Currently I've implemented basic arithmetic operations, and few statistical operations.
+Currently I've implemented basic arithmetic operations, some mathematical operations, and few statistical operations.
-I am planning to support some more operations like trigonometric functions, logarithm, [RSI](https://www.investopedia.com/terms/r/rsi.asp), etc.
+I am planning to support some more operations and financial indicators like inverse trigonometric functions, [RSI](https://www.investopedia.com/terms/r/rsi.asp), etc.

 # Dependencies